 One of my favorite ways to expose students to paired texts is through history topics.
 There are so many great historical fiction read alouds that make it so much easier to pair nonfiction texts with engaging read alouds.

-Another great way to integrate paired passages in social studies is to read about historical events through the perspectives of different people.
+Another way to integrate paired passages in social studies is to read about historical events through the perspectives of different people.
 This works well with any war and during different significant time periods such as the Abolitionist Movement and The Civil Rights Movement.
 The students can read the different perspectives of the same event, compare and contrast them, and then analyze how the perspectives influenced the events.

 Using paired texts in science and social studies helps students in two ways: